Kadazan-Dusun: Y-DNA studies

 Y chromosome DNA test (Y-DNA test) is a genealogical DNA test that is used to explore a man's patrilineal or direct father's-line ancestry.
-According to a study by Prof. Dr. Zafarina Zainuddin from Universiti Sains Malaysia, Kadazandusun ethnic belongs to Y-DNA haplogroup of O2-P31 (O-268), which she believes plays an important role in the modern Malay genome sequence.
+According to a study by Prof. Dr. Zafarina Zainuddin from Universiti Sains Malaysia, Kadazan-Dusun ethnic belongs to Y-DNA haplogroup of O2-P31 (O-268), which she believes plays an important role in the modern Malay genome sequence.
 O2-P31 is a mutation product of M214 as a maternal haplogroup with the following mutation sequences: M214> M175> P31> O2.
-This study was also validated by a genetic study group from National Geographic that revealed STR test results through samples taken from Kadazandusun residents of Belud City in 2011.
+This study was also validated by a genetic study group from National Geographic that revealed STR test results through samples taken from Kadazan-Dusun residents of Kota Belud town in 2011.
 The STR results were: DYS393: 15 DYS439: 12 DYS388: 12 DYS385a: 16 DYS19: 15 DYS389-1: 13 DYS390: 25 DYS385b: 20 DYS391: 11 DYS389-2: NaN DYS426: 11 DYS392: 13, which explains the specific composition of the Y chromosome according to the Y-DNA haplogroup of O2-P31 (O-M268).
-Mutation sequences for O2-P31 are shown in the Phylogenetic tree below.
+Mutation sequences for O2-P31 are shown in the Phylogenetic tree below:

 According to the Y-DNA study by Jean A Trejaut, Estella S Poloni, and Ju-Chen Yen, the Bunun ethnic in Taiwan belongs to Y-DNA haplogroups of O1a2-M50 and O2a1a-M88.
 Both of these Y-DNA haplogroups are also the result of mutations of M214 as their maternal Y-DNA haplogroups with the following mutation sequences: M214> M175> MSY2.2> M119> M50> O1a2, and M214> M175> P31> M95> M88> M111 / M88> PK4> O2a1a.
-Mutation sequences for O1a2-M50 and O2a1a-M88 shown in the Phylogenetic tree below.
+Mutation sequences for O1a2-M50 and O2a1a-M88 shown in the Phylogenetic tree below:

 The age of Y-DNA haplogroup O2-P31 (O-M268) is estimated to be at around 34,100 years through conducted DNA ageing tests on the ancient human bones discovered in Niah Cave, Sarawak.
 The mean ages of Y-DNA haplogroups of O1a2-M50 and O2a1a-M88 are 33,103 and 28,500, respectively.
-From the study's result, the claims related to Kadazandusun being ancient migrants from Taiwan are completely irrelevant.
-This is because the age of the Y-DNA haplogroup O2-P31 belong to the Kadazandusun ethnic group is older compared to the Bunun Y-DNA haplogroups in Taiwan.
+From the study's result, the claims related to Kadazan-Dusun being ancient migrants from Taiwan are completely irrelevant.
+This is because the age of the Y-DNA haplogroup O2-P31 belong to the Kadazan-Dusun ethnic group is older compared to the Bunun Y-DNA haplogroups in Taiwan.
+Initially, the purpose of starting the genetic haplogroup lineage was to determine the origin of the human lineage.
+However, the objective is yet to be verified to this day due to a lack of pure evidences that is free from contamination.
+The results obtained from genetic studies so far can only prove the human global travelling activities, but not as evidence to determine the place of origin of migrating humans.
+For example, the discovery of the Tianyuan man that has no conclusive answer to his place of origin.